peytoncordero/DRI25/command-line.md

 - Past reviewer: [Di Yoong](https://github.com/dyoong)
 - Current editor: [Lisa Rhody](https://github.com/lmrhody)
 - Current editor: [Kalle Westerling](https://github.com/kallewesterling)

+# Introduction
+Welcome to the Command Line Workshop!
+Here you will learn about communicating instructions to your computer.
+At the end of this workshop, you will be able to use the command line for

+1) Creating new files and directories
+2) Navigating the file structure in a computer.
+3) Moving content and files to new locations within the file structure.
+4) Searching within text files.
+5) Doing a basic exploration of a dataset.

+Understanding the logic of the command line and the architecture of the information on a computer are basic skills that will help you build up other digital skills.
+Understanding these will help you advance more easily in other digital skills, such as learning programming languages.
+The basic knowledge you get from this workshop helps you to understand how you are communicating with your computer when programming and the kind of details that will make a difference in that process.

+The command line is a basic tool to create several projects.
+For example, you might use it to install certain programs, including server-side software (or more advanced software-as-a-service software).
+One popular software for digital archives that requires this type of installation is Omeka.
+The command line is also used in remote collaborations to access and control other computers via Secure Shell (SSH) protocol, which allows you to send commands securely over unsecured networks.

+Finally, there are other uses that you will find according to your interests and the places your future projects might take you.

 # What Is the Command Line?